PixoVoid-net/read-time-estimator/README.md

 ---

 ## **Disclaimer**

-This plugin is provided "as is" without any warranties or guarantees.
-The author disclaims all warranties, expressed or implied, including but not limited to merchantability, fitness for a particular purpose, ownership, or non-infringement of third-party rights.
-Use of this plugin is at the user's own risk.
+This plugin is provided **"as is"** without warranties or guarantees of any kind.
+The author disclaims all implied warranties, including but not limited to merchantability, fitness for a particular purpose, and non-infringement of third-party rights. **Use of this plugin is at the user's own risk.**

 ---